afsalthaj/zendesk-search/README.md

 ## What could be improved?

-* More test opportunities are there.
+* More tests required (RepoSpec)
-* More code clean up and bring about consistency.
 * FieldNames.scala could be avoided somehow.
 * More bullet-proof error handling with Monad Transformers.
 Intentionally avoided for the time being.
 * Higher kinded effect system is not being used yet, since for the most part, it is in-memory repository.
 This could change though (and also based on team's preference)
 * Dependency injection is not given much priority yet.
-This can be a bottle-neck if the app expands and requires external services (DynamoDb Client, ElasticSearch, S3Client/AWS SDK etc) in future.
+But we are not worrying about it now given the scope of the problem forthe time being.
-* Reduce more lines if possible.
+* Reduce more code lines if possible.
+Some parts of the code could be cleaned up to reduce the lines of code and project the core logic better.
 * Handling partial writes (when the repo is Elastic-search for instance), but this is for future.
 * scala-3 could have reduced the boiler-plate looking implicits.